bacalhau-project/bacalhau/docs/examples/workload-onboarding/rust-wasm/index.md

 ## Running WASM on Bacalhau
 Now that we have a WASM binary, we can upload it to IPFS and use it as input to a Bacalhau job.

-The -v switch allows specifying an IPFS CID to mount as a named volume in the job.
-There is also a -u switch which can download inputs via HTTP.
+The -i switch allows specifying an IPFS CID to mount as a named volume in the job.
+The -i switch also accepts URLs and S3 objects.

 For this example, we are using an image of the Statue of Liberty that has been pinned to a storage facility.